-Vitamin C is an antioxidant and vitamin that is important for a lot of functions in the body.
+Vitamin C is an antioxidant and a vitamin that is important for a lot of functions in the body.

-This is different from fat soluble vitamins, which need fat in order to dissolve and be absorbed.
+This is different from fat-soluble vitamins, which need fat in order to dissolve and be absorbed.

-For more information about vitamin C you should visit the USDA’s Nutrition website.
+For more information about vitamin C, you should visit the USDA’s Nutrition website.

 Besides possibly being able to fight off colds and other infections, vitamin C has a number of important functions in the body.
 As an antioxidant, vitamin C can help prevent cancer by preventing carcinogens to form in the GI tract as well as in foods.